MBA Online FAQ

 Is the Georgia Southern MBA online program accredited?

-All Georgia Southern MBAs are are accredited regionally by the Southern Association of Colleges and Schools (SACS) and professionally by AACSB International – The Association to Advance Collegiate Schools of Business, which accredits leading business schools and their programs.
+All Georgia Southern MBAs are are accredited regionally by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and professionally by AACSB International – The Association to Advance Collegiate Schools of Business, which accredits leading business schools and their programs.

 What is the tuition for the Georgia Southern MBA online program?
 Is it different for out-of-state students?

 The total tuition, currently for both in-state and out-of-state residents, including international students, is $21,840.
 An orientation fee of $700 is also required prior to orientation, unless other arrangements are made with the Managing Director.
 These costs are subject to change however once you start your tuition will not increase while you are with your cohort.
 There is also an institution fee of $290 paid each semester.

 Is the program accelerated?
 How long will it take to earn the MBA degree online?

 Your work is accelerated, consisting of 10 courses/ 30 credit hours.
 Students complete coursework in less than two years.
 Students take two courses each semester for five consecutive semesters, including at least one summer term.
 No electives are required, and no concentrations are provided.
 A non-credit orientation is held two days at the start of each semester.
 We typically hold the orientation in Atlanta, Georgia.

 I may need prerequisites.
 What business foundation courses do I need to start the program?